obt/bomberjs/README.markdown

 Main website and documentation: http://bomber.obtdev.com/

 Warning!
 Right now the API is very much in a state of flux.
-We are still expirementing with the best way to make Bomber both intuitive and powerful.
+We are still experimenting with the best way to make Bomber both intuitive and powerful.
 Expect things to change a lot for the forseeable future.

 Getting up and running
 ----------------------